synergiance/synerbot/README.md

 ##### Building

-Just type 'make' in the terminal.
+Just type `make` in the terminal.
 Makefile will take care of the rest

 ##### Debugging